Tampa Construction Accident Attorneys Fighting for Victims

 Whether you were injured at work or you lost a loved one in a tragic accident, your choice of legal representation matters.
 Not all law firms are alike, and not all lawyers have the knowledge and experience needed to successfully pursue a claim for fair compensation.

 At Abrahamson & Uiterwyk, we focus our practice exclusively in the area of accident victim representation.
 For more than 25 years, our firm has been helping individuals and families in the Tampa area fight for compensation through aggressive settlement strategies and vigorous representation at trial.
-Here is what you can expect from your construction accident injury attorney when you choose Abrahamson & Uiterwyk for your accident claim in Tampa, FL:
+Here is what you can expect from the Tampa construction accident attorneys when you choose Abrahamson & Uiterwyk for your accident claim:

 - Experience – Our attorneys have over 100 years of combined personal injury experience.
 By focusing our practice exclusively in this area, we have been able to represent more than 15,000 injury victims.